 3. Where are you shipping to and from?

 The next step will be to ask yourself from where to where you want to ship.
-At the end, the shipping distance will be another factor for the overall freight cost.
+In the end, the shipping distance will be another factor for the overall freight cost.

 The origin and destination of your cargo are also influencing the need for customs services and insurance coverage.
 These extra services depend on whether you ship within a country or between countries as well as if you ship inland or over sea.